WarwickCIM/backfillz-py/meeting-notes.md

 ## Progress on trace dial plot

+- Polar trace plot (one per chain)
+-

+## Implmentation challenges

 ## Questions
-- How do we decide where "burn in" ends?
+- How do we decide where burn-in ends?
 - What are the "polygons" in the R trace_dial plot?
 - What is "inner" vs "outer" burn segment?
 - What determines the colours used for burn-in and rest of sample?